 So is Nou Campanar worth the money in the past?
 “The falla has been perfectly executed in the past, certainly.
 It’s had all the best falla artists working on it.
 But I don’t think that its theme last year was particularly interesting.
 With the big fallas, the theme can’t be too political because they have a wider audience and so can’t risk offending people.
 It’s a bit like trying to compare big Hollywood productions with small art-house films.
 How can you judge which is best?
 Sure, the effects in Star Wars are fantastic, but if you prefer to watch another type of film, you won’t be so impressed.”

 There is a hackneyed saying in these parts, which asserts that, such is the grand scale of Las Fallas, work on the next fiesta begins the very day after the current one ends.
 Is this true?

 “Well, for us the work doesn’t begin full-time until November, so after the fiesta there’s a good break.
 But without realising it you are always turning over ideas for fallas, all the time.
 And because there are prizes awarded to all the different categories, this always motivates you to try and win, to think about what you could do next year.”

-“For 10 years we’ve been making the children’s falla for Na Jordana, and for them we’ve been able to do some very interesting things.
+“For many years we’ve been making the children’s falla for Na Jordana, and for them we’ve been able to do some very interesting things.
 But we’ve won more prizes, including first prizes for best falla, with the low-budget childrens’ fallas in the lower categories.
 We’ve also won many first prizes for inventiveness.”